leontran66/read-manga/README.md

 # Read Manga

-### An app that helps you keep track of manga you are currently reading
+### An app that keeps track of manga you are currently reading

 ## Stack